brashanm/MtProgress/README.md

+# Meet Mount Progress, your ultimate companion on the journey to a stronger, healthier you

 As the new year unfolds, so does the opportunity for transformative change.
-Meet Mount Progress, your ultimate companion on the journey to a stronger, healthier you

 Embark on a personalized fitness odyssey with our revolutionary app designed to capture and celebrate your progress like never before.
 Whether you are sculpting a new physique or refining your strength, Mount Progress is your digital sanctuary for sharing and tracking your fitness journey.